-How is it possible for a very young man, 16 years of age, to strike it on his own with nothing but 4 rolls of bread, 2 shillings (25 cents), and the clothes on his back and end up the successful owner of a chain of printing houses, a diplomat to kings, and writer of the American Declaration of Independence?
+How is it possible for a very young man, 16 years of age, to strike it on his own with nothing but 4 rolls of bread, 2 shillings (25 cents), and the clothes on his back and end up the successful owner of a chain of printing houses, a diplomat to kings, and contributor in the writing of the American Declaration of Independence?

 Good fathering was what provided the foundation for Benjamin Franklin to achieve all these things and much more.

-The world today is a far cry from those of the 1700s in terms of the state of family values.
+The world today is a far cry from how it was in the 1700s in terms of the state of family values.
 From the 1960s, the rate of unwed mothers spiked from just 5 percent in 1960 to 41 percent in 2015, according to a national statistics report by the Center for Disease Control and Prevention.

 And along with this, the number of children growing up in fatherless homes has more than doubled for black families and tripled in white households.
 The rate of fatherless black families went from 19.9 percent in 1960 to 48.5 percent in 2010.
 White families went from 6.1 percent in 1960 to 18.3 percent in 2010, according to U.S. Census Bureau data.